keiffster/program-y/src/README.md

 # Program-Y

 Program Y is a fully compliant AIML 2.0 chatbot framework written in Python 3.
 It includes an entire platform for building your own chat bots using Artificial Intelligence Markup Language, or AIML for short.
-For more information about Program-y, its features and its history then check out the [Background](./Background) page.
+For more information about Program-y, its features and its history then check out the Background page.

-## New in 3.4
+## New in 3.5

-Version 3.4 ships with new Alexa Client.
-This has been rewritten from the ground up to remove the dependency on a library which is no longer supported by the owner.
-The new client has no additional eternal dependencies.
-For full documentation on how to build an Alexa Skill and hook it to your Program-Y Client, see [Alexa Client](./Client-Alexa)

-A newly redesigne Google Client will follow in v3.5
+Version 3.5 ships with new [Google Client](https://github.com/keiffster/program-y/wiki/Client-Google).
+As well as supporting DialogFlow and hence
+Google Assistant, it also enables access to the wide range of clients that DialogFlow supports including Cortana, Alexa, Skype and Cisco intelligent agents

 ## Installation
 You can now install Program-y directly from PyPi with the follow commands